bala2289/bluejean-task/README.md

   8. Bastion and Webserver
   9. ALB and target group

-Webserver will be bootstapped using the install.sh script which deploys the docker image.
+Webserver will be bootstrapped using the install.sh script which deploys the docker image.